CactusCombo/EconomyAPI/README.md

 EconomyAPI - First Release

 ####How to install:

-Add EconomyAPI and MoneyStorage to your project source.
+Add the following classes to your project:

+            EconomyAPI.java
+            MoneyStorage.java

 ####How to use